Source for file config_default.php

 1186. *

-1187. * Use experimental code with php iconv functions when reading messages with
+1197. * Use experimental code with php recode functions when reading messages with

-1189. * but it require php with iconv support and works only with some translations.
+1199. * but it require php with recode support.

 1200. *